Melvout/newspaper-web-app/README.md

 - Clone this repo
 - Use : *npm install* in the root folder
-- Then : *npm serve* in the root folder
+- Then : *ng serve* in the root folder